meilisearch/documentation/learn/advanced/geosearch.md

 ```

 ::: warning
-Trying to index a dataset with one or more documents containing badly formatted `_geo` values will cause MeiliSearch to throw an [`invalid_geo_field`](/reference/api/error_codes.md#invalid-geo-field) error.
+Trying to index a dataset with one or more documents containing badly formatted `_geo` values will cause Meilisearch to throw an [`invalid_geo_field`](/reference/api/error_codes.md#invalid-geo-field) error.
 In this case, the update will fail and no documents will be added or modified.
 :::

 ### Using `_geo` with CSV